bwoodsend/vtkplotlib/contributing.md

 **To write your own feature**, you are welcome to, but if it's a one off and you're not already familiar with VTK, then you're probably better off just to request it.
-The learning curve for VTK is steep, and the internals of vtkplotlib are pretty unorganised.
+The learning curve for VTK is steep, and the internals of vtkplotlib are pretty unorganized.
 But if you're determined then don't let me stop you.
 One day I'll get round to documenting all the core base classes used to add new features, but until then, feel free to ping me <bwoodsend@gmail.com> first for guidance.
 I have a few features half-prepped hidden away and unexposed so you may not need to start from scratch.

 If you do know VTK, then you may find it easier to write a pure VTK proof of concept script and I'll handle the rest.